Skip to content

 Offline processing

-Offline processing represents a mode where Smelter is operating only non-real time inputs and outputs e.g. combining 2 mp4 files into one.
-In particular in this mode, the processing time is not tied to the real time, processing progresses as fast as hardware allows.
+Offline processing represents a mode where Smelter is operating only on non-real time inputs and outputs e.g. combining 2 mp4 files into one.
+In this mode, the processing time is fully decoupled from the real time and progresses as fast as hardware allows it.

 Live processing

-Live processing represents a mode where Smelter is operating on some real time inputs or outputs.
-Processing will be synchronized with real time clock (plus some buffer).
+Live processing represents a mode where Smelter is operating on any real time inputs or outputs.
+Processing will be synchronized to the real-time (wall) clock, meaning a 1-second segment of video will take approximately 1 second to process.

 Timestamp